• Skip to primary navigation

 Tool Shed Brewing Company

-The Tool Shed Brewing Company was literally born in a backyard tool shed as the brainchild of self-described “high-level geek” Graham Sherman and his partner – two guys with a penchant for obsessing over their hobbies and a strong love of good beer.
+The Tool Shed Brewing Company was literally born in a backyard tool shed.
+The brainchild of self-described “high-level geek” Graham Sherman and his partner – are two guys with a penchant for obsessing over their hobbies and an intense love of good beer.
 Their obsessive qualities drove the two men to turn Tool Shed into a phenomenon.

 Guests at Tool Shed Brewing in Calgary